 \subsection{Other Uses of Filtering in GNNs}

-Graph filters play other key roles in graph neural network architecture design.
-For instance, graph wavelets (Sec.~\ref{sec:wavelets}) can be used in lieu of filters in \eqref{eq:GNNmulti} to avoid training procedures [cf. \eqref{eq:ERM}] and to gain in interpretability.
+Graph filters also play other key roles in GNNs.
+For instance, graph wavelets (Sec.~\ref{sec:wavelets}) can be used in lieu of filters in \eqref{eq:GNNmulti} to avoid training procedures (cf. \eqref{eq:ERM}) and to gain interpretability.
 The resulting architectures are known as graph scattering transforms \cite{Gama2019-Scattering, Lerman2020-Scattering} and have been used successfully in biological applications \cite{Wolf2019-GeometricScattering} and 3D point clouds \cite{ioannidis20scattering}, where data is scarce or the training process is computationally intensive.

 Nonlinear graph filters, such as max or median filters \eqref{eq.Med_filt}, can be used as local activation functions (instead of pointwise ones).
-They preserve the permutation equivariance property, while achieving a higher expressive power.
-Using these filters also means that the activation functions can be learned as well \cite{ruiz2019invariance, iancu2020graph}.
+They preserve permutation equivariance (Property~\ref{prop:perm_equiv}), while achieving a higher expressive power.
+Using these filters also implies that the activation functions are learnable \cite{ruiz2019invariance, iancu2020graph}.